TheASDM/the.wtf.center/README.md

 ## The Journey So Far: 91 Days

 A lot can happen when you are autistic and find a new hyperfocus.
-This is the story of mine.
+This is the story of the.wtf.center.

 On **February 12, 2025**, I didn't really know what a NAS (Network Attached Storage) was.
 I was juggling about 5TB of data with Google, a couple of terabytes with Dropbox, and probably another 5TB scattered across various other cloud platforms, all incurring monthly fees.
 My initial thought was simple: consolidate and cut costs by choosing just one cloud provider.